xGabrielR/Price-Elasticity/README.md

 I selected top 3 products only, (8c591ab0ca519558779df02023177f44, 165f86fe8b799a708a20ee4ba125c289 and 461f43be3bdf8844e65b62d9ac2c7a5a), lets talk about this products in more details.

 I like product "165f86fe8b799a708a20ee4ba125c289" is special, when you increase the price, the demand increase too, is very cool to see, but why ?
-Maybe if i include more features such as sazonality, warehouse quantity on this selling date, etc, other features (features from mind map) maybe is possible to see why this happen!
+Maybe if i include more features such as sazonality, warehouse quantity on this selling date, etc. Other features (features from mind map) maybe is possible to see why this happen!
 Is a very low increase in price, is just cents...

 <img src="assets/increase_price_increase_demand.png">

-Looking at product "8c591ab0ca519558779df02023177f44", if the price increase 10%, the demand decrease by 9.4%.
+Looking at product "8c591ab0ca519558779df02023177f44", estimating price elasticity with OLS i get this results: if the price increase 10%, the demand decrease by 9.4%.

 ```
 ==============================================================================